iusztinpaul/energy-forecasting/README.md

 All the modules support Poetry.
 Thus the installation is straightforward.

-**NOTE:** Ensure you have installed Python 3.9, not Python 3.8 or Python 3.10.
+**NOTE:** Just ensure you have installed Python 3.9, not Python 3.8 or Python 3.10.

 ## The Pipeline